bruceravel/demeter/documentation/Athena/intro.rst

    The parts of the Athena.

 At the top of the window is a menu bar.
 This works much like the menu bar in any program.
-Much of the functionality in ATHENA is accessed through those menus.
+Much of the functionality in :demeter:`athena` is accessed through those menus.

 The largest part is the main window, highlighted in the picture above